AbhyankarSwarali/Python_Projects/README.md

 ```
 Enter deposit amount: Rs.100
 Enter number of lines (1-3) you want to bet on: 3
-How much would you like to bet on each line?10
+How much would you like to bet on each line?
+10
 You are betting Rs.10 on 3 lines
 Total bet is equal to Rs.30
 A | B | D